 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

-After the year we’ve had, we all want to eat and drink out again!
 In this guide, I’ll be summing up the best restaurants in Oxford with outdoor seating and Oxford outside bars.
 If you’re looking for places to eat outside in Oxford this summer, I bring you this mammoth guide!

 For everything Oxford food and drink, check out my guide to the best restaurants in Oxford.

 As a lifelong Oxford local, I’ve visited many an Oxford bar and pub in my time.
 The Oxford food scene is excellent and I’m happy to see lots of places to eat outside in Oxford this summer.
 Oxford City Council are even pedestrianising parts of the city to make room for more outdoor restaurants in Oxford!

 Whether you’re a local, spending a weekend in Oxford or simply taking a day trip to Oxford, I hope you enjoy these local venues with fantastic food, drink and open spaces.

 Please note – while I’ve tried to be as accurate as possible with opening times and menus, things are subject to change.
 Please check with venues directly for more details!

 To eat outside in Oxford this summer, these are some of the best restaurants in Oxford with outdoor seating.
 Keep reading for outdoor bars in Oxford which I’ll cover later!

 Across from the Head of the River pub on the other side of St Aldates is The Folly, one of the best-known outdoor restaurants in Oxford.
 Why not take a leisurely Oxford river walk beforehand to warm up your appetite?

 The terrace juts out over the river overlooking Folly Bridge making it one of the best Oxford restaurants with outdoor seating.
 They have a heater once it gets cold.